alexerfurt/FEND-P7-1/README.md

 * gulp-cssnano
 * gulp-notify

 See also package.json file for all dependencies.
 All of them can be installed using the "npm install --save-dev <GULP_PLUGIN>" command via terminal (MAC) or equivalent consoles.
+Start the app by opening "dist/index.html".

 #### Citation and used resources